-Under Public Sector Accounting Board Standard PS 3260 Liability for Contaminated Sites, the Corporation has identified two sites that had contamination and were not in productive use, as follows:
+Under Public Sector Accounting Board Standard PS 3260 Liability for Contaminated Sites, the Corporation has identified one site that had contamination and was not in productive use, as follows:

-With respect to the first site, reports indicate that remediation for this site will be required and has been estimated at \$850 (2019 - \$850).
+With respect to the first site, reports indicate that remediation for this site will be required and has been estimated at \$657 (2020 - \$850).

-With respect to the second site, reports indicate that remediation for this site will be required and has been estimated at \$8,247 (2019 - nil).
+With respect to the second site, reports indicate that remediation for this site will be required and has been estimated at \$8,247 (2020 - \$8,247).